Ormannishe/DoubleBooked/README.md

 I did some cursory research to see how others would have implemented this even more efficiently and found this elegant solution online (also written in Clojure!): https://github.com/dhop/double-booked/tree/master

-If required to implement a more efficient solution, I would likely go with something similar.
+In a real-world scenario, I probably would have just used this pre-existing solution.